 Lima is the capital city of Peru and the starting point on any Peruvian adventure.
 The city is a wonderful mix of old and new, with the center of the city having old Spanish colonial houses, wonderful plazas, the main houses the government of Peru and some of the oldest churches in South America.
-The beach side suburbs are home to the hip and trendy from Lima and feature some of the best restaurants in the world.
-So what is the best time to visit Lima Peru, you may ask, let us explore the city of Lima and discover when is the best time to visit Lima Peru.
+The beachside suburbs are home to the hip and trendy from Lima and feature some of the best restaurants in the world.
+So what is the best time to visit Lima Peru, you may ask, let us explore the city of Lima and discover when is the best time for your Peru travel.

 Fall, March through May, sees temperatures and humidity combine to make the city feel warm.
 It does not rain which makes fall the busiest for tourism and there are plenty to do in Lima in these months.